Jayaweera123/ToDoApp/README.md

 - Start Spring Boot Backend
 - Start React Frontend

 It will take 3 minutes to initialize the MySQL database.
 Until the initialization is complete, the backend will not start running.
+If the backend does not start after 5 minutes, please restart the containers.

 The backend will run at 👉 http://localhost:8080
 The frontend will be available at 👉 http://localhost:3000